tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/接口文档_intl.md

 ## Overview
-This article is a detailed description with the purpose of helping Unreal developers debug and access APIs for Tencent Cloud's Game Multimedia Engine (GME).
+This article talks about integration for Unreal Engine in details to help Unreal Engine developers debug and integrate APIs for Tencent Cloud's Game Multimedia Engine (GME).

 ## How to Use